NoDanCoder/ToDoList/README.md

 # ToDo List

-ToDo is a Django project for dealing with organization tasks, enable you create your own tasks and set deadlines.
+ToDo List is a Django project for dealing with organization tasks, enable you create your own tasks and set deadlines.

 ## Description